Tianyi20/tianyi20.github.io/_pages/about.md

 ---

-I'm a visiting student at [Yale Grab lab](https://www.eng.yale.edu/grablab/), where I typically work with [Prof. Yifan.Zhu](https://yifanzhu95.github.io/) (now incoming assistant professor at the Computer Science department at the University of Illinois Chicago.).
-My research interest is **robotics real-to-sim with physics-informed knowledge**, especially **differentiable simulator** for contact rich manipulation.
+I'm a Ph.
+D candidate  candidate in Robotics and Autonomous Systems at the Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/), where I am supervised by [Prof. Jun Ma](https://personal.hkust-gz.edu.cn/junma/index.html).
+Before HKUST, I was a visiting student at [Yale Grab lab](https://www.eng.yale.edu/grablab/), where I typically work with [Prof. Yifan.Zhu](https://yifanzhu95.github.io/).
+My research interest lie in the how to leverage **physics-informed knowledge** in robotics manipulation, where typically simulation can be widely used.

 <!-- Feel free to see **[my research statement](../assets/quick_portofolio_research.pdf)** for more details. -->